decoder-it/KrbRelayEx-RPC/README.md

     - Having zones where unsecured DNS updates are allowed in Active Directory domains ==> This means that anonymous users with network access could potentially take over the domain!!!
     - Gaining control over HOSTS file entries on client computers.
   - Background consoles are ideal for managing multiple SMB consoles

+  - A similar tool based on python and impacket libs can be found here https://github.com/almandin/krbjack

 ## Usage